robgolding/notes/modules/G54ACC/down02.rst

 Allows multiple users to coexist within the same frequency space, with minimal interference.

-Each user is assigned a unique code, which allows them to receieve the data being transmitted.
+Each user is assigned a unique code, which allows them to receive the data being transmitted.
 It is very difficult to receive the signal (or indeed interfere with it) if you do not know the code.

+When data is transmitted, it is "hopped" around on different frequencies, the order of which is determined by the code.
+This makes it very difficult to intercept transmissions, and also hard to jam them (as you would have to jam *all* the frequencies that are being used, which is very difficult).

 Direct Sequence CDMA
 ^^^^^^^^^^^^^^^^^^^^

 * Code is called the *chip sequence*
 * The data is XORed with the chip sequence at the transmitter
-* The data is then XORed again with the chip sequence at the receiever
+* The data is then XORed again with the chip sequence at the receiver

-CDMA is the basis for 3G mobile technology, and GNSS/GPS also
+CDMA is the basis for 3G mobile technology, and GNSS/GPS also.
+It allows multiple data streams to be encoded onto one frequency, which can all then be extracted with their unique chip sequences.
+This is how GPS transmitters & receivers work.